 The Nikon Z7 isn't just a still shooter; it's designed for videos, too

 The maximum clip length is 29 minutes and 59 seconds, an artificial limit we all know and "love" which is common in the industry thanks to European regulations, even for cameras sold outside the European market.
 Videos are recorded in MOV or MP4 formats using H.264 / MPEG-4 AVC compression with linear PCM AAC audio from either a built-in stereo mic or an external mic with attenuator option.
-Microphone sensitivity is adjustable, although we don't yet know the number of steps available.
+Microphone sensitivity is adjustable in 20 steps, or automatic.

 As well as recording in-camera, the Z7 provides a 10-bit HDMI output amenable to external recorders.
 There's also a Nikon Log (N-Log) setting which tries to better hold onto highlight and shadow detail for better color grading potential, as well as support for timecode.
 Further, you can smoothly adjust aperture and exposure compensation during capture using the control ring found on each Z-mount lens.
 And while pros are likely to shun this last feature, enthusiasts may also find the availability of electronic vibration in addition to the mechanical body / lens VR to be a handy feature, too.

 Wired and wireless connectivity options aplenty